Trellio123/Trells-Practical-exam/README.md

 </p>
 <p>
 First create 2 Virtual Machines using Windows 2022 Datacenter.
-For this project I will refer to them as VM-1 and VM-2 Also set VM-2 DNS settings to VM-1 private IP Address
+For this project I will refer to them as VM-1 and VM-2.
+Also set VM-2 DNS settings to VM-1 private IP Address.
 </p>
 <br />